clearhaus/gateway-api-docs/source/index.html.md

     <br />
     <i>Optional.
 Cannot be present if <code>series[type]</code> is present.</i>
     <br />
-    A reference to the previous approved authorization in the series (use
+    A reference to the latest approved authorization in the series (use
     <code>_embedded.self</code> from the response to the previous
     authorization).
     <br />
-    If provided, it indicates that the transaction is a subsequent transaction in series of referenced authorization.
+    If provided, it indicates that the transaction is a subsequent transaction in series of the referenced authorization.
   </dd>

   <!-- deprecated -->